Telmediq/django-rest-easy/docs/tutorial.rst

 * allow_none: If the instance we\'re scoping by isn\'t found and 404 is not raised, whether to allow filtering child queryset with None
   (`allow_none=True`) or not - in this case we will filter with model.objects.none() and guarantee no results (`allow_none=False`).
   False by default.
+* get_object_handle: the name under which the object used for filtering (either None or result of applying {value} filter to queryset) will be available on the view.
+By default this is inferred to model_name.
+Can be set to None to disable access.
+It can be accessed from view as view.get_{get_object_handle}, so when using the above example, view.get_thread().
+If the get_x method would be shadowed by something else, there is an option to call view.get_scoped_object(get_object_handle), so for example view.get_scoped_object(thread).
 * parent: parent scope.
 If present, qs_or_obj will be filtered by the scope or scopes passed as this parameter, just as if this was a view.